Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/SDR-Respirometry-Protocol.md

 - Large Towel
 - Isopropanol wipes

+## Software Options
+<a name="Loligo_MicroResp_Software"></a> **PresensⓇ SDR™ V4.0.0**

+1. Download and install the PresensⓇ SDR™ V4.0.0 Software to a windows computer.
+Download found here: [(Presens Software Download)](https://www.presens.de/index.php?eID=dumpFile&t=f&f=1466&token=5a8621a95739d6b1afbfc48719edafeccb4e1b87).

+or if purchased with Loligo Plate

 <a name="Loligo_MicroResp_Software"></a> **LoligoⓇ MicroResp™ Software**
 1. Download and install the LoligoⓇ MicroResp™ Software to a windows computer.
-Download found here: [(Software Download)](https://www.loligosystems.com/downloads).
+Download found here: [(Loligo Software Download)](https://www.loligosystems.com/downloads).
 2. See comment

-<a name="Oxygen_OxoDish"></a> **Oxygen OxoDishⓇ**

-1. If interested in measuring oxygen on the SDR plate, there is an Oxygen OxoDish  that has pre-calibrated oxygen sensors integrated at the bottom of each well and are read out contactless with the SDR SensorDish Reader.
-It can be ordered here: [(PreSens OxoDish® OD24)](https://www.presens.de/products/detail/oxodish-od24)

 <a name="Initial_Setup"></a>**Initial Setup**